Frequently Asked Questions

 Yes.
 There are no holidays or breaks in the online programs.
 We do have an annual Meet and Greet for those able to attend.

-Courses are offered through the user-friendly Blackboard course management system that allows students the flexibility to access the classroom 24/7 as their schedules allow.
+Courses are offered through the user-friendly Canvas course management system that allows students the flexibility to access the classroom 24/7 as their schedules allow.
 On average, the course work requires between 10-14 hours per week.

 Do I need to be a computer whiz to take online classes?